If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 3. ISBN

-An ISBN (International Standard Book Number) is an identifier for your book.
-It has no legal purpose.
-The worldwide publishing industry uses it to identify your book as unique from others.
+An ISBN (International Standard Book Number) is a unique identifier for your book.
+It doesn’t serve a legal purpose, but the publishing industry uses it to distinguish your book from others in the marketplace.

 ISBN 978-1-4767-9386-4 (print)